wp-plugins/seriously-simple-podcasting/readme.txt

 == Changelog ==

+= 1.4.3 =
+* 2013-04-07
+* [UPDATE] Adding new plugin branding to WordPress admin - no new features are included in this update

 = 1.4.2 =
 * 2013-03-30
 * [UPDATE] Added work around for WordPress bug that causes 404 error on feed when site has no posts